 Due to the complexity and scale of calculations needed in applying the Nested Modeling methodology, a new set of skills and approaches is needed to tackle it.
 It is simply not a viable solution to use manual calculations to implement it.

-Specialized MMM tools are essential to this. as they introduce a degree of automation that can turn this technique from a heavy investment into an achievable endeavor.
-Powerful solutions can automate a large portion of the data preparation and data processing phases, which are known to take long in traditional MMM projects.
+Specialized Marketing Mix Modeling tools are essential to this. as they introduce a degree of automation that can turn this technique from a heavy investment into an achievable endeavor.
+Powerful solutions can automate a large portion of the data preparation and data processing phases, which are known to take long in traditional Marketing Mix Modeling projects.
 Additionally, Machine Learning algorithms can be leveraged to streamline modeling and ensure that the modeler’s time is spent on calibrating and extracting insights from the model instead of processing the data or going through the heavy calculation that the nested models entail.

 MASS Analytics Method